- Home

 - Taking part in a wide range of drama workshops in lessons

-- Exploring a variety of theatre skills, techniques, style and practitioners
+- Exploring a variety of theatre skills, techniques, styles and practitioners

 - Being encouraged to use imaginative theatre techniques when rehearsing performance work